top of page

 The case alleged that Pettit received knowledge from Senator Shawn Millington on Sept.
 14 that contained the vote counts of write-in candidates from the SA Fall General Election who had not yet been made aware of the election results.
 Pettit then used this information to contact Senator Tyler Baretta, who had won as a write-in candidate, as part of his campaign for Vice Chair of the Student Association Senate before the results were released.

-It was not stated how Millington obtained the information regarding the results of the write-in candidates.
+It was not stated how Millington obtained the information regarding the results of the write-in candidates; Millington did not respond to a request for comment from the ASP.

 The Senators who filed the case argued that this gave Pettit an unfair advantage and that his actions were in violation of multiple Senate bylaws.